rbuerki/pandas-cub-library/README.md

 * Have methods specific to string columns
 * Read in data from a comma-separated value file

-In addition to these items specific to data analysis, you will also learn about:

-* Creating a development environment
-* Test-Driven Development

 ## Setting up the Development Environment

-I recommend creating a new environment using the conda package manager.
-If you do not have conda, you can [download it here][0] along with the entire Anaconda distribution.
-Choose Python 3.
-When beginning development on a new library, it's a good idea to use a completely separate environment to write your code.

-### Create the environment with the `environment.yml` file

-Conda allows you to automate the environment creation with an `environment.yml` file.
+You can create the environment with the `environment.yml` file.
 The contents of the file are minimal and are displayed below.
+It will create a new environment named `pandas_cub`.

 ```yml
 name: pandas_cub